SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/palo-alto-cortex-xdr.md

 ## Set up collection

-To set up [Cloud to Cloud Integration Palo Alto Cortex XDR Source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/palo-alto-cortex-xdr-source/) for the Palo Alto Cortex XDR app, follow the instructions provided.
-These instructions will guide you through the process of creating a source using the Palo Alto Cortex XDR Source category, which you will need to use when installing the app.
+Prior to installing the Palo Alto Cortex XDR app, you'll first need to set up the source by following the instructions provided at [Cloud-to-Cloud Integration Palo Alto Cortex XDR Source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/palo-alto-cortex-xdr-source).
 By following these steps, you can ensure that your Palo Alto Cortex XDR app is properly integrated and configured to collect and analyze your Palo Alto Cortex XDR data.

 ## Installing the Palo Alto Cortex XDR app​